rdbliss/rdbliss.github.io/_posts/2021-03-06-birthday-dominoes.md

 title: Birthday Dominoes
 ---

+(*This post is dedicated to the most important Pisces birthday I know: EK.*)

 [*Dominos*](https://en.wikipedia.org/wiki/Dominoes) is a well-known game that no one actually knows how to play.
 A much more accessible game is *tiling dominoes*: I give you a grid, and you tell me if you can cover the whole thing